B.S./B.A. Programs in Chemistry or Biochemistry

 American Chemical Society Student Members

 Our Student Member ACS chapter is a social and service organization open to all science majors who strive to attain academic and professional success at Duquesne.
-Our mission is to create professional and networking opportunities that engage our undergraduate students, to serve as the centralized core of learning and activities in the Department of Chemistry and Biochemistry, and to make chemistry more accessible to the students and public.
-For the 2016-2017 year, the organization is operated by an executive board made up of 13 undergraduates.
-Membership has grown from 12 students in 2008 to over 120 as of 2016!
+Our mission is to foster friendship and mentorship among members, create professional and networking opportunities that engage our undergraduate students, to serve as the centralized core of learning and activities in the Department of Chemistry and Biochemistry, and to make chemistry more accessible to the students and public.
+For the 2020-2021 year, the organization is operated by an executive board made up of 14 undergraduates.
+Membership has grown from 12 students in 2008 to over 100 as of 2020!
 Our student chapter has received national recognition from the national ACS office since 1998 and the highest "Outstanding" award since 2012.
+Moreover, the club has been awarded the Green Chemistry award since 2015 for its efforts for outreach and education about environmentally friendly actions.
 The student ACS chapter at Duquesne organizes various activities on campus such as "whack-a-professor" on Mole day, pizza parties, charity fundraisers, and hosting the Spring ACS local Symposium.
 The organization also holds an extensive and expanding presence off campus.
 Our organization fosters an environment where members can develop and enrich their leadership and communication skills while serving the surrounding community.